ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 a presumption!
 And, besides, no traces of them were to be found on the Barnet road."

-"Well, then--supposing them to be in London.
+"Well, then -- supposing them to be in London.
 They may be there, though for the purpose of concealment, for no more exceptional purpose.
 It is not likely that money should be very abundant on either side; and it might strike them that they could be more economically, though less expeditiously, married in London than in Scotland."

 "But why all this secrecy?
 Why any fear of detection?
 Why must their marriage be private?
-Oh, no, no--this is not likely.
+Oh, no, no -- this is not likely.
 His most particular friend, you see by Jane's account, was persuaded of his never intending to marry her.
 Wickham will never marry a woman without some money.
 He cannot afford it.
-And what claims has Lydia--what attraction has she beyond youth, health, and good humour that could make him, for her sake, forego every chance of benefiting himself by marrying well?
+And what claims has Lydia -- what attraction has she beyond youth, health, and good humour that could make him, for her sake, forego every chance of benefiting himself by marrying well?
 As to what restraint the apprehensions of disgrace in the corps might throw on a